dojo/docs/dojox/form/manager/_ClassMixin.rst

 Introduction
 ============

 This class is the component of the form manager.
-It should be used together with `\_Mixin <dojox/form/manager/_Mixin>`_.
+It should be used together with :ref:`\_Mixin <dojox/form/manager/_Mixin>`.

 The mixin provides commonly used methods to add/remove a CSS class, or detect its presence.
-It operates only on form nodes and attached nodes (see `controlled elements <dojox/form/manager#controlled-elements>`_ for more classification details).
+It operates only on form nodes and attached nodes (see :ref:`controlled elements <dojox/form/manager>` for more classification details).

 ======================
 Methods and properties